chejeong/coursework-data-analytics/hieroglyphics-k-means-clustering/README.md

 ### Data

 The data set contains 4,411 hieroglyphs found in 10 different pictures derived from the book “The Pyramid of Unas” (Alexandre Piankoff, 1955).
 The dataset is compiled by Morris Franken, complementary to the paper titled “Automatic Egyptian Hieroglyph Recognition by Retrieving Images as Texts” (ACM Conference on Multimedia, 2013).
 The images were processed in a way such that it fits a 50x75 pixel dimension.
-Only a few of the 4,411 hieroglyphs were uploaded to this repository to provide examples, while not exceeding the 100mb upload limit.
+Please refer to the `clusters` folder for sample images of the dataset.

 ### Analysis